palaciod/My-Journal/README.md

 9. Express
 10. Bcrypt.js
 11. Passport.js
+12. UIKit

 ## Languages:
 1. Swift

 #### What can the app do?
 1. I use passport.js to authenticate users with a local strategy located in the mongo cluster.
-2. Allow users to post a video idea and list them in a collection view.
+2. Allow users to post journal entries.
+3. Journal entries are ordered by date.
+(Youngest to Oldest)
 3. Ability to edit and delete each post.
-4. A sidebar that is just a UIView that holds a logout button.
+4. Logout functionality.